monokal/Shellshock/README.md

 Shellshock
 ==========

-Print colourful messages in your Shell.
-For example, SSH logout/login graphics.
+Print a colourful random message in your Shell.
+Fun to add, for example, as an SSH login/logout graphic.